yodkwtf/sql-fundamentals/Notes.md

 #### SUBSTRING

 - Used to extract a part of a string
-- Takes input string, start position and length as arguments
+- Takes input string, start position, and length as arguments

   ```sql
   SELECT SUBSTRING('Hello World', 1, 5); -- Hello